 Thursday, July 9th @ 9 PM PDT | Friday, July 10th @ 9:30 AM IST

-Q. Is there any extra points for finishing rhe course earlier?
+Q. Are there any extra points for finishing the course earlier?

 A. @Luis Fernando Rodriguez No extra points as such!
 But this does gives you extra time on your hands to use it :